mtxpt/phx-fix-base/README.md

 scripts/setup_all.sh [clean]
 ```

-Note that `setup_all.sh` also builds a custom QuickFix version for `arm64` architecture.
+Note that `setup_all.sh` also builds a custom QuickFIX version for `arm64` architecture.

 Alternatively a Python environment can be created and the `requirements.txt` can
 be installed directly as follows